nicknobad/ForecastPowerDemand/README.md

 2. python packages

  At the moment the script works with Initial Demand Outturn.
-To train on the Final Demand Outturn data you have to download it
+To train on the Final Demand Outturn data you have to download the historical datasets

  Steps: